blacksmithgu/obsidian-dataview/docs/docs/resources/faq.md

 | ---- | ----- | ------ |  ----- |
 | Example | 7 hours	| 18 hours| 	9 hours, 30 minutes |

-**But storing a Inline DQL in a field comes with a limitation**: While the value that gets displayed in the result is the calculated one, **the saved value inside the Inline DQL is still your calculation**.
+**But storing a Inline DQL in a field comes with a limitation**: While the value that gets displayed in the result is the calculated one, **the saved value inside your metadata field is still your Inline DQL calculation**.
+The value literally is `= this.end - this.start - this.pause`.
 This means you cannot filter for the Inlines' result like:

 ~~~markdown
 ```dataview